Killumbah/gamestream_launchpad/README.md

+**All credits go to (cgarst)[https://github.com/cgarst] for creating this software.
+This fork is simply removes the resolution changer and adds functionality for Steam Big Picture Mode.**

 # GameStream Launchpad 🚀

 ![](demo.gif)

 GameStream Launchpad (GSLP) offers a configurable environment for NVIDIA GameStream sessions with your PC from NVIDIA Shield hardware and/or [Moonlight](https://github.com/moonlight-stream) clients.
 The tool is made with popular launchers in mind and is extensible to any use case through custom config files.
 By running GSLP as a "game" through Moonlight or SHIELD instead of adding games or launchers directly, it improves the GameStream experience by doing the following when the session opens:

- 1. Sets a **custom display resolution** on the host only while the session is open.
- 2. Opens and maximizes **your favorite game launcher**, which allows you to do things such as display games from multiple stores (IE: Playnite for Steam, Origin, Epic, Xbox GamePass, etc).
+ 1. Opens and maximizes **your favorite game launcher**, which allows you to do things such as display games from multiple stores (IE: Playnite for Steam, Origin, Epic, Xbox GamePass, etc).
- 3. Launches **your background programs** which close at the end of the session (such as a controller remapping program you like to use when streaming only).
+ 2. Launches **your background programs** which close at the end of the session (such as a controller remapping program you like to use when streaming only).
- 4. Automatically **ends the GameStream session** and reverts the host resolution when the launcher window is closed.
+ 3. Automatically **ends the GameStream session** when the launcher window is closed.

-Configurations are included for **[Playnite](https://github.com/JosefNemec/Playnite)** fullscreen mode, **[RetroArch](https://github.com/libretro/RetroArch)**, **[GOG Galaxy 2](https://www.gog.com/galaxy)**, and a general purpose remote desktop.
+Configurations are included for **[Playnite](https://github.com/JosefNemec/Playnite)** fullscreen mode, **[RetroArch](https://github.com/libretro/RetroArch)**, **[GOG Galaxy 2](https://www.gog.com/galaxy)**, **[Steam](https://www.gog.com/galaxy)** Big Picture Mode, and a general purpose remote desktop.

 ## Basic Setup
- 1. Install [Playnite](https://github.com/JosefNemec/Playnite) (recommended, supports controllers) or [GOG Galaxy 2](https://www.gog.com/galaxy) and configure it to your liking.
+ 1. Install [Playnite](https://github.com/JosefNemec/Playnite) (recommended, supports controllers), [GOG Galaxy 2](https://www.gog.com/galaxy) or [Steam](https://steampowered.com/)and configure it to your liking.
- 2. Download the latest [release](https://github.com/cgarst/gamestream_launchpad/releases/) and extract the files somewhere.
+ 2. Download the latest [release](https://github.com/killumbah/gamestream_launchpad/releases/) and extract the files somewhere.
- 3. Open GeForce experience and navigate to Settings > SHIELD > ADD.
+ 3a.
+Open GeForce experience and navigate to Settings > SHIELD > ADD.
+ 3b.
+Open Sunshine and navigate to Applications > Add New.
- 4. In the file picker, select the `.bat` script with the launcher and resolution you want your computer to have during the GameStream.
+ 4. In the file picker, select the `.bat` script with the launcher.

 ## Customization
 There are two types of configurable files:
  1. A `.ini` file that describes the launcher's path, window name, your desired background programs, and other settings.
- 2. A `.bat` file which launches GSLP describing which `.ini` file and which host resolution to use.
+ 2. A `.bat` file which launches GSLP describing which `.ini` file to use.

 A different launcher or custom location can be defined in a new `.ini` config file like the included ones.
 New resolutions can be added by making a new `.bat` file like the examples.
 The config's included example launches [JoyToKey](https://joytokey.net/en/), which would allow you to map additional button mapping/combo functions.
 Some ideas for controller remapping would be to map to Shift-Tab for Steam overlay, Win-G for Xbox gamebar, Win-Alt-PrintScr for screenshot, or Win key for cutscene pauses.